ericclack/pygamezero_pacman/doc/part1.rst

   [['=', '=', '=', '=', '=', '=', '=', '=', '=', ' ', ' ', '=', '=', '=', '=', '=', '=', '=', '=', '='], ['=', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '='],
   ...

-That's python's way of printing a list and it means that your code loaded your world from the text file.
+That's Python's way of printing a list and it means that your code loaded your world from the text file.
 Each element in the list is a character at a specific location in your world.